wangziqi2013/wangziqi2013.github.io/_posts/2020-06-11-base-victim.markdown

 from the lower level is directly inserted into the baseline cache, to ensure that the baseline cache always behave the same way as a regular cache as if the victim cache were not present.

-TODO: POLICIES (1) WHETHER TO WRITE BACK ON VICTIM INSERTION; (2) WHETHER TO RELOCATE ON VICTIM EVICTION Two design decisions
-The paper also noted that, when a block is evicted from the baseline cache, it appears as if to the coherence protocol that the block no longer
+When a block is moved from the baseline cache to the victim cache, it is up to the protocol designer whether the block should abandon ownership if it is in dirty state (M state).
+If the protocol indicates that ownership should be abandoned, then when such block swap happens, the cache controller should also revoke the exclusive permission of the block from upper level caches if the hierarchy is inclusive.
+In this case, it appears to the coherence protocol as if the block were already evicted from the LLC.
+Write requests from upper levels can never hit the victim cache, if the LLC is inclusive, since ownership of this block must have already been dropped and transferred to the lower level, implying that no upper level cache should have ownership (and therefore a dirty copy) either.